Proposal for measuring out-of-time-ordered correlators at finite temperature with coupled spin chains: Approximating in an atomic quantum simulator

 \section{Approximating $\ket{{\rm tfd}(\beta)}$ in an atomic quantum simulator}

-For a certain class of Hamiltonians -- those that satisfy the eigenstate thermalization hypothesis (ETH) -- the thermofield double state has a large overlap with the ground state of a local parent Hamiltonian defined on two appropriately coupled copies of the system~\cite{cottrell2019build}.
-We consider the Hamiltonian
+For a certain class of Hamiltonians -- those that satisfy the eigenstate thermalization hypothesis (ETH) -- the TFD state has a large overlap with the ground state of a local parent Hamiltonian defined on two appropriately coupled copies of the system~\cite{cottrell2019build}.
+We consider the Hamiltonian on a single 1D chain to be

 where $r_{ij}$ is the distance between spins $i$ and $j$, $J$ is the interaction strength between neighboring spins, and the sum runs over $1\leq i,j\leq n$ with $i$ odd and $j$ even.
 We expect that the long-range interactions will allow the system to thermalize and thus satisfy ETH.
-Consistent with this, we will show analytical and numerical evidence that the ground state $\ket{g(\lambda)}$ of a local parent Hamiltonian $H_{\rm parent}(\lambda)$ on two coupled chains has a large overlap with $\ket{\phi(\beta)} = U_0\ket{{\rm tfd}(\beta)}$, for moderate system sizes $n\leq 11$.
-The operator $U_0$ should be included due to symmetry considerations that we explain below.
+Consistent with this, we will show analytical and numerical evidence that the ground state of a local parent Hamiltonian has a large overlap with the TFD state for moderate system sizes $n\leq 11$.
+We remark that we do not explicitly verify or use the fact that (\ref{eqn: H ssh}) satisfies ETH, but merely use the arguments put forth by earlier works~\cite{cottrell2019build} as a motivation to obtain the TFD as the ground state of a parent Hamiltonian.
+There are other approaches to prepare the TFD as well, e.g.\ using variational quantum circuits~\cite{zhu2020generation, francis2020body}.